qu1j0t3/vector_gen/vector_gen/README.md

   - tested between 4.7k (fast) and 15k (slow); should work even faster but with more timing error and noise susceptibility (I think)
 - install R4, R6

+## PCB version 1 bugs

-- in first version of PCB there is a bug that leaves U6 Vss/Vdd pins floating and U5 Vdd floating:
+In first version of PCB there is a bug that leaves U6 Vss/Vdd pins floating and U5 Vdd floating:

 - install jumper instead of C10, this connects U6 Vdd to GND
 - install C9, and wire between +5V pin of C9 and +5V rail,
   e.g. + pin of C6, or +5V pin of power inlet connector.

+Due to redrilling of X and Z BNC footprints:

+- Z signal pin should be connected to pin 2 of U19 (analog switch)
+  - This can be a wire, or for short circuit protection of the switch, a resistor at least 1k.
+The switch has a current limit of 10mA.
+- Z signal pin should also be connected to Z1 test point if needed
+- X signal pin should be connected to pin 1 of U8 (output amplifier)

 ## Switches